SAP-archive/xsk/samples/products/README.md

 1. Grant the analytic privilege (samples/products/views/items_ordered_total_ap.analyticprivilege) to the HANA Cloud user for XSK
 2. Modify/Create record in samples/products/data/Products_Customers.csv where `Username` is your username used to login to XSK
 3. Assign yourself the `XSKProductsAdmin` role from SAP BTP Cockpit
-4. Create a destination in SAP BTP Cockpit by importing the file `customers.properties`
+4. Create a destination in SAP BTP Cockpit by importing the file `products.properties`